-Nagstamon is a small desktop tool that was originally developed for Nagios.
+Nagstamon is a small desktop tool that was originally developed for monitoring systems with Livestatus.
 In today’s version, the client also supports Checkmk.
 It translates a Checkmk view in a very compact form and summarizes the problems.

 Even though there is no official support for Nagstamon, we still want to make the connection as easy as possible.
 Below we describe how to connect Nagstamon with Checkmk.

-The simplest method is to connect Nagstamon directly to the Checkmk web UI.
+The simplest method is to connect Nagstamon directly to the Checkmk web interface.
 To ensure that this integration works seamlessly, Checkmk delivers two special views, which Nagstamon then uses as a data source:

 Thus you do not have to initially set up any views to enable the integration.
 When you start Nagstamon for the first time, you will be directly asked for a server — otherwise you can also set up a new server in the menu via the Settings menu item, where you can create a new connection via New server ….

-You can then use the Show more options option for fine-tuning and if you have configured your own here views in Checkmk, change to them.
+You can then use the Show more options option for fine-tuning and if you have configured your own views here, change to them.

 If, contrary to expectations, problems nevertheless arise, first check whether you can go open the following pages from the device on which Nagstamon is running.
 Replace the placeholders with their real values:

 If this does not work — using the login data that you have specified in the configuration — you will receive a meaningful error message about what went wrong.
 As soon as the call works correctly, Nagstamon should also supply data.